TurboNodes/client-node/README.md

 * **Discord**: Find my Discord ID on my GitHub user profile page and DM me.

 [//]: # (Join our [**Discord server**]&#40;https://discord.gg/ZqdvQkSEc7&#41; and create a ticket.)

-## Data Privacy

-We log anonymous data for each SOCKS5 connection to train AI models to detect abnormal and malicious traffic.